Customer Comments and Staff Responses

-- “TTC needs to improve on the gap between subway trains and platforms.”
+- “Fix the gap between subway trains and platforms.”

-Incorporation of public washrooms at existing in-line subway stations cannot be accommodated given high retrofit costs due to limited space availability and required services (water, heating, climate control), cost of security and maintenance, etc. Customers may wish to take advantage of the two-hour transfer which enables customers to exit the subway system to use nearby facilities and re-enter again without paying another fare.
+Incorporation of public washrooms at existing in-line subway stations cannot be accommodated given high retrofit costs due to limited space availability and required services (water, heating, climate control), cost of security and maintenance, etc. However, all future subway stations, including those for Line 2 East Extension, Relief Line and Yonge Subway Extension will include public washrooms.

 Conventional bus design

 - “Remove seats so buses, streetcars and subway trains have more room for standing”